wenxi-zeng/couldcomputing/elastic-centralized.md

     * Updates table, and sends the updates to all nodes.

 3. Node failure

-    * Receive data node signals
+    * Receive CC signals
-    * Mark the node as failed
-    * Schedule new replica creation and file transfer
+    * Replace the failed node with new replica
     * Updates table, and sends the updates to all nodes.

 ### Data node

 1. Cache routing table
 2. Read/write request
-    * If a node failure is found with the request, signal proxy with failed node info
 3. Table updates
     * Handle update request sent from server
 4. File transfer